 Stora Enso is a leading provider of renewable solutions in packaging, biomaterials, wood and paper.

-Felix Heger started his career as a management consultant in DHL Consulting 10 years ago, before moving on into the DHL Business Unit Global Forwarding.
-At first responsible for ocean freight product development in the DHL global ocean freight management team, Felix was involved in developing and implementing innovative service offerings e.g. relating to secure ocean transportation and the life sciences industry.
-In 2015, Felix joined the European DHL Global Forwarding regional headquarters after having led the companies' ocean freight team in Ireland for a number of years, and is now responsible for DHL's ocean and china rail activities from a European standpoint.
+Felix Heger started his career as a management consultant at DHL Consulting 10 years ago, before moving to the DHL Global Forwarding business unit.
+Initially responsible for ocean freight product development in the DHL global ocean freight management team, Heger was involved in developing and implementing innovative service offerings related to secure ocean transportation and the life sciences industry.
+In 2015, he joined the European DHL Global Forwarding regional headquarters after having led the company's ocean freight team in Ireland.
+He is now responsible for DHL's ocean and China rail activities from a European standpoint.

-Mr. Helbing's responsibilities ranged from daily operational logistics, to global strategic contracts and port investment strategy development.
-In these roles and others he has demonstrated accomplished networking with government stakeholders and key stakeholders at both management and board levels.
-His consultancy focus has mainly been on strategic business plans for ports, related commercial market due diligence and M & A preparations within the port industry, including extensive work on commercial agreements and concessions.
+Helbing's responsibilities have ranged from daily operational logistics to global strategic contracts and port investment strategy development.
+In these roles and others, he has demonstrated accomplished networking with government stakeholders and key stakeholders at management and board levels.
+His consulting focus has mainly been on strategic business plans for ports, related commercial market due diligence and merger and acquisition preparations within the port industry, including extensive work on commercial agreements and concessions.

 Rolf Habben Jansen was born on 27 August 1966 in Spijkenisse near Rotterdam.

 Rolf Habben Jansen is married and has two children.
 Alongside his native language, he speaks German and English fluently.